EVE: Efficient Vision-Language Pre-training with Masked Prediction and Modality-Aware MoE: Pre-training and Inference Speed

 \section{Pre-training and Inference Speed}

-We present pre-training time in Figure \ref{fig:gputime} and inference time in Table \ref{tab:inftime}.
+We present pre-training time in Figure~\ref{fig:gputime}, while inference time and parameters per token are in Table in Appendix.
 We exclude the data preprocessing time in inference for a fair comparison.
-Our method surpasses other methods in pre-training speed, especially compared to VL-BEiT \cite{vlbeit} and VLMO \cite{vlmo} by a large margin.
+Our method surpasses other methods in pre-training speed, especially compared to VL-BEiT~\cite{vlbeit} and VLMO~\cite{vlmo} by a large margin.
 We test the inference speed on VQA test set.
 After adding the MoE, EVE's inference time does not increase significantly and achieves the best performance, only slightly slower than VLMO but much faster than ALBEF.
 This phenomenon is consistent with the parameters per token of these models.